bburns/PyVoyager/README.md

     step02_unzip
     step03_import

-There are 87 PDS volumes for all the Voyager images, each ~1-3GB, as described here http://pds-rings.seti.org/voyager/iss/calib_images.html.
+There are 87 PDS volumes for all the Voyager images, each ~1-3GB, as described [here](http://pds-rings.seti.org/voyager/iss/calib_images.html).

 Each image comes in 4 formats - RAW, CLEANED, CALIB, and GEOMED.